brittanywelsh/st-character-manager/dev_log.md

 This log is a tool for the collaborators to make notes, expand on details for various commits, and track progress.

+## Sept 15, 2015 (MIKE)
+- FeatureBranch has been merged with master.
+Each 'feature' of the character is now a 'Feature', and each Feature has a corresponding bin on the character object.
+The Feature object keeps track of what the feature's value is based on known dependencies, and the bin on the character keeps track of other contributors and their values.
+The idea here is that, once fully implemented adding house rules or making this system useable for another RPG will involve a simple, if prolonged, act of data entry.

 ## Sept 9, 2015 (MIKE)
 - Created a new branch of the project, FeatureBranch, where I'm testing a few ideas.